funkelab/motile_napari_plugin/docs/source/getting_started.rst

     pip install motile-tracker

-If this is successful, you can then run ``napari`` from your command line, and the motile plugin should be visible in the ``Plugins`` drop down menu.
+If this is successful, you can then run ``napari`` from your command line, and the motile tracker should be visible in the ``Plugins`` drop down menu.
 Clicking the Main Motile Widget should open the menu widget on the right of the viewer, and a lineage tree view in the bottom of the viewer.